 Add it isn't right to "contaminate" a play.
 But

-They show by this thinking they aren't thinking.
+They show by this thinking that they aren't thinking.

-When they accuse him, they accuse Naevius, Plautus,
+When they make this accusation, they accuse Naevius, Plautus,

 Ennius, too, whom our poet considers his guardians